CodeYouOrg/intro_pscode/README.md

 You are tasked with writing **pseudocode** for **3** new programs for different clients.
 Review each of the the three tasks and prioritize them for yourself.
 Then complete each task and sync the files to Github for the team.

 ## **Objective:**
-Write **three (3)** pseudocode programs, and get them synced to GitHub so the team can add them to the presentations.
+Write **three (3)** pseudocode programs, and get them synced to GitHub so the team can access the files.

 - [ ] Review the following **3** client tasks.
 (Task A, Task B, Task C)
 - [ ] Fork this repository (**https://github.com/CodeYouOrg/intro_pscode**) to your own GitHub account.